Email marketing is one of the best ways to monetize your blog.

 6. Send emails at an optimal time

-Most people read their emails early in the morning when they reach their offices, in the afternoons during lunch hour, or in the evening before they leave from work.
+Most people read their emails early in the morning when they reach their offices, afternoons during lunch hour, or in the evening before leaving work.

-So, the best time to send an email is early in the morning or in the evening and preferably during weekdays.
+So, the best time to send an email is early in the morning or in the evening, preferably on weekdays.

-I send my newsletters on Tuesdays or Thursdays at around 7:30 am EST, and I have found that this timing works best for me as most of my audience is in the United States.
+I send my newsletters on Tuesdays or Thursdays at around 7:30 a.m.
+EST, and this timing works best for me as most of my audience is in the United States.

 7. Treat your reader like a friend